 These laws are largely targeted at spammers and are designed to prevent them from acquiring people’s email addresses without their permission and spamming them with unsolicited emails.

 However, there are a few nuances in the laws that even marketers with the best intentions can accidentally violate, so it’s important to know how to stay compliant.
 We hope we have helped you to avoid the “I fought the law, and the law won” scenario.

 If you are not sure about putting this into practice, get in touch with us to learn how we can help your business stay on the safe side of the laws.

 Let’s Talk Email

-Our clients earn up to 118X monthly ROI from their email program.
+Our clients earn up a 38X monthly ROI from their email program.